 Mortgage Application Requirements

-Chase offers quite an array of mortgages, so the application requirements vary depending on what kind of loan you’re looking for.
-Typically, government-sponsored mortgages, like an FHA or VA loan, come with lower credit requirements than conventional loans.
+Chase has quite an array of mortgage products, so the application requirements vary depending on what kind of loan you’re looking for.
+Typically, government-sponsored mortgages, like an FHA or VA loan, come with lower credit requirements than a conventional mortgage.

 The lowest credit score Chase accepts is a 620, but again, you may need a higher score to qualify for a certain mortgage or for a better interest rate.

 Many mortgages only require down payments starting at 3%.
-Just remember that anything under 20% usually requires private mortgage insurance, which is added to your monthly payment.
+Just remember that anything under 20% usually requires private mortgage insurance, which is added to your mortgage payment.

-You can live anywhere in the U.S. to qualify for a mortgage from Chase.
+You can live anywhere in the U.S. to qualify for a Chase mortgage.
 While there are branches in 22 states across the country, you can apply online or over the phone no matter where you live.

 Finally, you don’t have to have an existing bank account with Chase in order to apply for a mortgage.
 If you do, however, you can qualify for some nice perks (more on that soon).